VIP Early Access Opening Ceremony Tower of London & River Cruise

 Exploring the Walls and White Tower

 After the jewels, the tour continues along the famous Tower walls, where you can see the historic defenses and learn about their strategic importance.
 The White Tower, the original part of the fortress, gets a detailed tour.
-One reviewer shared that even after multiple visits over the years, this was the most engaging experience thanks to a knowledgeable guide.
+One reviewer shared that even after multiple visits over the years, this was the most engaging experience thanks to a guide.

 The Ravens and Hidden Rooms